robb-j/r0b-blog/content/post/notes-on-restoring-my-ipod.md

 ### Replacing the HDD
 I followed this [iFixit guide](https://www.ifixit.com/Guide/iPod+4th+generation+or+Photo+hard+drive+replacement+by+micro+SD+card/148097) and got this [Compact Flash adapter](https://www.amazon.co.uk/dp/B08JYXNW22) and this [50 pin adapter](https://www.amazon.co.uk/dp/B00S6AK592) from Amazon.
 It was weird that not all the pins are used, it needs to “overhang” on the left side.
 If you trace the lines on the circuit you can see that those pins aren’t connected to anything anyway.
-There is a surprisingly bright LED when the card is being red, but I guess you never really see that.
+There is a surprisingly bright LED when the card is being read, but I guess you never really see that.
 I also bent/folded the jumper so it fit inside the iPod nicely.
 I do wonder if it affects the battery.

 Because the SD card setup is so much smaller, I stuck a bit of anti-static foam to the underside of the 50-pin adapter.
 This presses the adapters up against the case a bit and stops anything from rattling around.
 I had some lying around, it was probably 5mm thick and quite compressible.